fenago/rabbitmq-jupyterlab/Lab_8_learning.md

 message broker.
-The variety of errors occurring may range from problems relating to starting/stopping the broker instance to performance issues---we already covered performance tuning and monitoring in the previous chapter; therefore, you can already apply that knowledge to troubleshooting.
+The variety of errors occurring may range from problems relating to starting/stopping the broker instance to performance issues---we already covered performance tuning and monitoring in the previous lab; therefore, you can already apply that knowledge to troubleshooting.
 We will use a
 [**top-down**] approach to troubleshoot issues, as follows: